 |Yorkshire Cat Rescue|

 Here at Battersea, our Animal Partnerships team works with many different dog and cat charities and rescues all over the country to provide the best outcome for our dogs and cats in need of homes.

 We will accept dogs and cats into our care from other rescues and charities for a variety of reasons, it may be that the rescues are struggling to rehome a specific dog or cat, they might have little space available at their centre or a long waiting list of animals in need of new homes.
-We believe that through working together we can help more dogs and cats in need.

 The Animal Partnerships team also works with dogs that they feel would be best suited to a working home, for example, with the police, search and rescue or prisons.
 This may be because they have exhibited a strong drive to sniff and smell, or they need more mental stimulation, which suits these outlets perfectly.